 |Tec 4 Frank Lester

-in Piqua, Ohio.
-He was the son of Frank C. Beaver & Stella M.
+in Piqua, Ohio, and was the son of Frank C. Beaver & Stella M.

-sisters and four brothers.
-He grew up on a
+sisters and four brothers, on a farm near

-Frank was inducted into the U.S. Army on February 1, 1941, and sent to Fort Knox, Kentucky for basic training.
-He was assigned to the 192nd Tank Battalion.
-Upon completion of his basic training, he was assigned to Headquarters Company.
-He was assigned to one of the three tanks of HQ Company as a radio operator.
+Frank was inducted into the U.S. Army on February 1, 1941, and sent to Fort Knox, Kentucky, for basic training.
+He attended radio school and qualified as a radio operator.
+He was assigned to the 192nd Tank Battalion, most likely as a replacement, at Camp Polk, Louisiana, and assigned to Headquarters Company.
+He was assigned to one of the company's three tanks as a radio operator.

-In the August, 1941, Frank went home for on a shot furlough.
+In the August, 1941, Frank went home for on a short furlough.
 When he returned to Ft.
 Knox, the tank battalion was sent to Camp Polk, Louisiana, to take part in maneuvers.
-Being assigned to headquarters meant that Frank worked behind the scenes and did not really participate in the maneuvers members of the battalion, the decision to send the 192nd overseas was made by General George Patton.
-Many of the members of the battalion went home on leave to say their goodbyes.
+Being assigned to headquarters meant that most of the soldiers worked behind the scenes and did not really participate in the maneuvers.
+In Frank's case, he most likely was a more active participant since he was assigned to a tank.

 The battalion sailed from San Francisco on Monday, October 27th for Hawaii as part of a three ship convoy.
 They arrived in Hawaii on Sunday, November 2nd, and had a layover.
 The soldiers received passes and allowed to explore the islands.
 They ships sailed again on Tuesday, November 4th for Guam.
-When they arrived at Guam, they took on bananas, vegetables, coconuts, and water.
+When they arrived at Guam on Sunday, November 16th, and the ships took on bananas, vegetables, coconuts, and water.
 The soldiers remained on ship since the convoy was sailing the next day.
 About 8:00 in the morning on Thursday, November 20th, the ships arrived at Manila Bay.
 After arriving at Manila, it was three or four hours before they disembarked.
 Most of the battalion boarded trucks and rode to Ft.
 Sotsenburg north of Manila.

 All morning long, the sky was filled with American planes.
-At noon, all the planes landed and the pilots went to lunch.
-At 12:45 planes approached the airfield from the north.
-The tankers on duty at the airfield counted 54 planes.
+At noon, all the planes landed to be refueled and parked in a straight line.
+It was at this time that the pilots went to lunch.
+At 12:45, planes approached the airfield from the north and the tankers counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.
 After the attack the 192nd remained at Ft.
-Stotsenburg for several days.
-It was during this time that his parents received a telegram from him stating that he was okay.
+Stotsenburg for weeks.
+It was during this time that Frank's parents received a telegram from him stating that he was okay.
 It was also at this time that the battalion was sent to the Lingayen Gulf area where the Japanese had landed.

 For the next four months Frank worked to keep the tanks of his battalion running.
-It is not known what is exact job was.
-On April 9, 1942, Bataan was surrendered to the Japanese at 7:00 A.M.
-The members of the company remained in their bivouac.
-Capt.
-Fred Bruni, HQ's commanding officer, gave his men the news of the surrender.
+On April 8th, Capt.
+Fred Bruni told the men that they would surrender the next morning.
 He told the soldiers to destroy their weapons and any supplies that could be used by the Japanese.
 The only thing they were told not to destroy were the company's trucks.
-The men waited in their bivouac until ordered to move.
-Frank was now a Prisoner of War.
+He brought with him pineapple juice and food and the company had what he called their last meal.
+They remained in their bivouac for two days.

 The company boarded their trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.